canorve/EllipSect/paper/paper.md

    index: 2
  - name:  Instituto de Radioastronomía y Astrofísica, UNAM, Campus Morelia, AP 3-72, CP 58089, México
    index: 3
-date: 25 September 2020
+date: 1 November 2021
 bibliography: paper.bib
 ---

 # Summary

 Galaxies are the building blocks of the large scale structure of the Universe.
-The larger ones contain billions of stars that can form one or various stellar components such as bulges, bars, disks and rings.
+The larger ones contain billions of stars that can form one or various galaxy components such as bulges, bars, disks and rings.
 Consequently, these make a wide variety in galaxy morphology.
 The quantification of the galaxy components is a fundamental step to understand their structure and composition.
 For instance, they can be compared with predictions of simulations of galaxy formation and see their evolution over time.
 Using models that fit their light distribution is one way to study those components.
-Such models are mathematical functions of surface brightness for the different components of the galaxies.
+Such models are mathematical functions of surface brightness (luminosity per unit area) for the different components of the galaxies.
 A suitable model that reliably represents the physical properties requires a detailed inspection of the fitted models.